marcosmoraisjr/marcosmoraisjr/README.md

 ### 🔬 Full Stack Developer | Technology and Innovation Specialist 🚀

 With years of experience in the technology sector, I began my career as a self-taught developer.
 Since then, I've worked in various segments, such as healthcare, education, retail, and industry.
 I also taught at a university for nearly 10 years.
-Currently, I lead Track 7 - Backend Development in the Software Residency 36 - Bahia (Restic36) project, where I help manage teams and drive high-impact initiatives.
+Currently, I lead <a href="https://restic36.cepedi.org.br/">Track 7 - Backend Development in the Software Residency 36 - Bahia (Restic36) project</a>, where I help manage teams and drive high-impact initiatives.
 My commitment is to achieve exceptional results with my teams, whether in code or in the meeting room. 😊🚀

 #### 🎓 Academic Background: